Anthony Nelson (American football)

-Anthony Nelson (born March 4, 1997) is an American football outside linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Iowa.
+Anthony Nelson (born March 4, 1997) is an American professional football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.

 Professional career

-Nelson was drafted by the Tampa Bay Buccaneers in the fourth round, 107th overall, of the 2019 NFL Draft.
+Nelson was selected by the Tampa Bay Buccaneers in the fourth round, 107th overall, of the 2019 NFL draft.

 In Week 16 of the 2020 season against the Detroit Lions, Nelson recorded his first career sack on David Blough during the 47–7 win.
-Nelson was a part of the Super Bowl LV champions Tampa Bay Buccaneers.
+Nelson was a part of the Super Bowl LV champion Buccaneers.
 He recorded four solo tackles across the postseason, including one in the Super Bowl.

 On March 16, 2023, Nelson signed a two-year contract extension with the Buccaneers.

+On March 11, 2025, Nelson re-signed with Tampa Bay on a two-year, $10 million contract.
+In Week 8, Nelson intercepted a pass from Spencer Rattler and returned it for a three-yard touchdown.
+He also recorded two sacks and a forced fumble in the 23-3 win over the New Orleans Saints, earning NFC Defensive Player of the Week.